UKAEA-IBM-STFC-Fusion-FMs/tokamind/docs/evaluation.md

   run_dir: "<training_run_id>"
 ```

-> Legacy naming: some configs may use `model_init.model_dir`.
-The meaning is the same:
 > it is the training run directory whose checkpoint weights will be loaded.

 Evaluation loads the **best** checkpoint if present, otherwise it falls back to the latest checkpoint.